 - The right to withdraw consent, where consent is being relied upon to use your personal data.

-Where you seek to exercise any of your data subject rights, we may need to request specific information from you to help us confirm your identity and establish your right to exercise such rights.
+To exercise your rights, please contact us.
+Please be aware that we may need to request specific information from you to help us confirm your identity and establish your right to exercise such rights.
 This is a security measure to ensure that your personal data is not disclosed to any person who has no right to receive it.
-We may also contact you to ask you for further information in relation to your request to exercise your data subject rights to speed up our response.
+We may also contact you to ask you for further information in relation to your request in order to speed up our response.

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.